-The Saskatchewan Soil Conservation Association has started a pilot project to offer carbon credits from agriculture.
-Carbon credits will make it possible to compensate for the greenhouse gas emissions of emitting companies by eliminating them by converting to direct sowing (cultivation without tillage).
+The Saskatchewan Soil Conservation Association is setting up a pilot project to offer carbon credits from agriculture.
+The carbon credits will make it possible to compensate for the greenhouse gas emissions of emitting companies by eliminating them by converting them to direct sowing (cultivation without tillage).
 Farmers across Canada will receive payments for their participation.

-Participation is currently limited to members of western Canadian soil conservation organizations and the Innovative Farmers Association of Ontario.
+At this time, participation is limited to members of soil conservation organizations in Western Canada and the Innovative Farmers Association of Ontario.

-The area will be limited to 100 hectares or 247 acres per producer.
-Producers should practice direct seeding and cultivation with minimal tillage.
-They will have to meet a certain number of requirements: do not incinerate residues and do not completely eliminate the growth of the crop.
+The acreage will be limited to 100 hectares or 247 acres per producer.
+Producers will have to practice direct seeding and cultivation with minimal tillage.
+They will have to adhere to a number of requirements: not to incinerate residues and not to completely eliminate the growth of the crop.

 The Saskatchewan Soil Conservation Association estimates that agriculture has the potential to help Canada meet more than 20% of its Kyoto target for reducing greenhouse gas emissions.

 Source: AgriSuccess Express e-mail from Farm Credit Canada, 15 April 2005 (click here).